benjamine/jsondiffpatch/README.md

 	// delta2 is undefined, no difference

 For more complex cases (nested objects, arrays, long text diffs) check unit tests in /test/test.js

+To use as AMD module (eg: using RequireJS on the browser):

+	require('jsondiffpatch', function(jsondiffpatch){

+		// code using jsondiffpatch

+	});

+	// a module that depends on jsondiffpatch define('mytexteditor.visualcomparer', ['jsondiffpatch'], function(jsondiffpatch){

+		// module implementation using jsondiffpatch

+	});